daviddalpiaz/appliedstats/selection.md

 all_hipcenter_mod = summary(regsubsets(hipcenter ~ ., data = seatpos))
 ```

 A few points about this line of code.
 First, note that we immediately use `summary()` and store those results.
 That is simply the intended use of `regsubsets()`.
 Second, inside of `regsubsets()` we specify the model `hipcenter ~ .`.
 This will be the largest model considered, that is the model using all first-order predictors, and `R` will check all possible subsets.
+Third, `regsubsets()` has an argument of `nvmax` to set the maximum size of subsets to examine with $8$ as default.
+You need to change it if you investigate the subsets with more than $8$ predictors, although increasing `nvmax` will significantly increase computation time.

 We'll now look at the information stored in `all_hipcenter_mod`.